Lorehaven: How I Masked My Mental Health through Costume Design

 After my article, The Dark Alleys in Young Adult Fiction went live, there was a lot of confusion over whether I was advocating censorship of speculative fiction as a genre.
 The status update on the Facebook post read, "Many parents think any book is better than TV, but the fantasy in some young adult fiction leads our kids to places we would never want them to go.”

 I think whoever wrote that status to accompany the article probably meant sexual fantasy since that was what I was writing about.
 I meant only to advocate parental awareness of the sexual content in YA fiction.
-It was my goal to help parents and teens continue reading clean stories and equip them with the tools to find those books.
+It was my goal to help parents and teens continue reading sexually clean stories and equip them with the tools to find those books.
 Are you unsure if your child should be reading sci fi and fantasy?
-Check out my article on the topic at Speculative Faith
+You can pre-order my book, On Magic and Miracles: A Theological Guide to Discerning Fictional Magic.

-Yet since there was a lot of confusion about sci fi/fantasy genres, I've compiled a list (with the help of H. Halverstadt) of resources for finding speculative fiction written by Christian authors.
+Yet since there was a lot of confusion about sci fi/fantasy genres, I've compiled a list of resources for finding speculative fiction written by Christian authors.
 I have not read all of these books, so please do not take this as my stamp of approval on the individual books you find on these sites.
 I encourage you to use the guidelines at the end of the Dark Alleys article linked above for every book you or your child picks up.
-Just because it's labeled "Christian" doesn't mean it's clean.
-You can also follow me on Goodreads where I frequently review fiction (and non-fiction).
+Just because it's labeled "Christian" doesn't mean it's sexually clean.

-Authors, if you write clean speculative fiction, please feel free to spam my comments with links to your website!
+Authors, if you write clean speculative fiction, please feel free to leave a comment with links to your website.

 Sites: